Renewable Fuel Standard Background (RFS):

-- Biodiesel is the first EPA-designated Advanced Biofuel to reach commercial-scale production nationwide.
-It is proving that Advanced Biofuels are working today.
+- Advanced Biofuel, Here Now: Biodiesel is the most successful EPA-designated Advanced Biofuel in the U.S, and the first to reach commercial-scale production nationwide.
+It is proving that Advanced Biofuels are here today, working to reduce harmful emissions, create jobs and increase our energy security by diversifying fuel supplies.
 Congress and the White House should continue that success with modest, sustainable growth under the RFS.

-The EPA has determined that biodiesel reduces lifecycle greenhouse gas emissions by 57 percent to 86 percent compared to petroleum diesel.
-With nearly 6.5 billion gallons used from 2005 to 2013, biodiesel has reduced lifecycle greenhouse gas emissions by 64 million tons – the same impact as removing 9 million passenger vehicles from America’s roadways.
+2015, biodiesel has cut carbon pollution by 93.7 million metric tons – the same impact as removing more than 19.7 million passenger vehicles from America’s roadways.
 Additionally, the EPA consistently cites tailpipe emissions from traditional diesel – primarily from older trucking fleets and other heavy-duty vehicles – as a major national health hazard.
 Substituting higher amounts of biodiesel for traditional diesel fuel is the simplest, most effective way to immediately reduce diesel emissions.